Robert Jacomb-Hood: Education

 Jacomb-Hood's father wanted him to pursue a career as a barrister, and had discouraged his son's interest in engineering; at first, Jacomb-Hood respected his father's wishes, choosing to study law.
-He was admitted to Trinity College, Cambridge on 25 May 1840 and he began his degree the same year.
-He is listed in Alumni Cantabrigienses as a pensioner (full fee-paying student) and described to be of "of Bardon Park, Leics".
-However, after what Alan A. Jackson describes as a "couple of unsuccessful terms", Jacomb-Hood dropped out of the University in April 1841, instead choosing to become a railway engineer.
+He was admitted to Trinity College, Cambridge, on 25 May 1840 and began his degree the same year.
+He is listed in Alumni Cantabrigienses as a pensioner (full fee-paying student) and described to be "of Bardon Park, Leics".
+Yet in April 1841, following what the historian Alan A. Jackson describes as a "couple of unsuccessful terms", Jacomb-Hood dropped out of Trinity College, instead choosing to become a railway engineer.